Northern Branch Corridor Project: 69th Street

 Located midway between the current terminus near 49th Street and the first proposed station at 91st Street, the site was at one time planned to be a stop along the route, though current Northern Branch plans do not include one.

 The Passaic–Bergen–Hudson Transit Project is a project by NJ Transit to reintroduce passenger service on a portion of the New York, Susquehanna and Western Railway (NYSW) right-of-way in Passaic, Bergen and Hudson counties, using newly-built FRA-compliant diesel multiple unit rail cars.
 Plans call for a potential station at 69th Street.

 Project status

 In March 2014, the mayors of Jersey City, North Hudson and the towns of Bergen County along the route created a commission to promote the construction of the line.
 In July 2014, Englewood hired an engineering consulting firm to review environmental impact statements and exchanges between the municipality and NJT.

 In October 2016, state legislators passed a resolution to make the project a top transportation project for the state.
 In 2020 NJ Transit projected the extension to cost $1.18B USD As of December 2022, the project is still in its design phase, and NJT was given a $600K federal grant to study transit-oriented development along the proposed extension.
+However the FTA's refusal to review the 2018 EIS supplement is estimated to delay the project into 2025.